Akeem Dent: Houston Texans

 On February 5, 2019, Dent was hired as a defensive assistant for the Houston Texans of the National Football League (NFL).

 Green Bay Packers

 On May 11, 2022, Dent was announced as a member of the Green Bay Packers Bill Walsh Diversity Coaching Fellowship program.

+Elon

+On July 15, 2024, Dent was hired as the assistant defensive line coach at the Elon University under head coach Tony Trisciani.